 Instead of trying to explain an idea logically and predictably, I work to weave a narrative full of mystery, intrigue, surprise and suspense, that leaves you with an emotional idea.

 What is a video essay?

-Another category is the essay-but-in-video: someone tries to make an argument or convey an idea but through the medium of video rather than words. delve falls into this category.
+Another category is the essay film: someone makes an argument or conveys an idea but through the medium of video rather than words. delve falls into this category.